Key takeaways

 If your lender isn’t willing to negotiate, it’s time to look at refinancing.
 There is a plethora of great home loan deals on the market, so it’s important to compare loans as the end of your fixed or introductory period approaches.

 Keep in mind, that moving to a new home loan will come with some costs.
-You can use the calculator on this page to crunch the numbers and make sure you’ll come out ahead if you refinance.
+You can use our mortgage repayment calculator to crunch the numbers and make sure you’ll come out ahead if you refinance.

 If you’ve checked the figures and decided to refinance, you can compare loans in the table near the top of this page.
 Or, if you want to learn more about the refinancing process, you can read our comprehensive refinancing guide.